na-na-hi/renget/archive/cpu-lora.md

 Here's a simple example:

 ```
-Below is an instruction that describes a task.
+<s>Below is an instruction that describes a task.
 Write a response that appropriately completes the request.

 ### Instruction:
 Amy is an 5' 2" tall, 120 lb, 18-year-old girl from Michigan with shoulder-length bright red hair, and freckles.
 She likes go-karts.